-The City and County of Swansea Pension Fund complies with the above Act and subsequent policy adopted by Swansea Council.
+The City and County of Swansea Pension Fund complies with the above Act and subsequent policy adopted by Swansea Council and provides public access to information held by the Fund.

 National Fraud Initiative (NFI)

 This authority is under a duty to protect the public funds it administers, and to this end may use information for the prevention and detection of fraud.
 It may also share this information with other bodies administering public funds solely for these purposes.